 - Generating research questions to maximize learning.
 Research questions will be generated by district leaders as well as researchers in the field, and PACE will facilitate the development of proposals to be aligned with the learning priorities expressed by district staff at CORE meetings and events, to ensure a high-quality scientific contribution, and to impact current policy making in Sacramento and beyond.

 - Process for approving research proposals.
 Our goal with the research partnership is to maximize learning while minimizing burden on district staff.
 We intend to accept and vet research proposals from PACE-affiliated researchers on an ongoing basis, but will seek district approval for new research projects only once per year.
 District staff will review these proposals and will decide whether to opt into particular research studies.
 The portfolio of work will then be presented to the CORE Board for approval by consent at the September meeting annually.
-(The 2016-17 research agenda was approved by the CORE Board on December 9, 2016; the 2017-18 research agenda will be approved by the CORE Board on September 8, 2017).
+(The 2016-17 research agenda was approved by the CORE Board on December 9, 2016; the 2017-18 research agenda was approved by the CORE Board on September 8, 2017; the 2018-19 research agenda will be approved by the CORE Board on September 14, 2017.).

 - Data sharing.
 PACE currently has data use agreements (DUAs) with each CORE district and is building a historical research database that can be shared with external researchers.
 By providing data that is cleaned, documented, and ready-to-use, we can eliminate time in data processing so that researchers can begin work immediately.
 We will streamline this process even further by engaging external researchers contractually as agents of PACE, thus eliminating the need for a separate DUA between every university and every district for work covered under the CORE-PACE DUAs.
 Rather than transferring data to researchers at each affiliated university, the researchers will sign a data use agreement with PACE and will only access CORE data through Stanford’s secure, remotely-accessed folders.
 We can also share data in this way with researchers that specific districts are engaging in non-CORE research studies, if desired; contact Heather Hough at firstname.lastname@example.org if you are interested in discussing this option further.